- This is for your information, this product may have come in through local donations or Fresh Alliance.

 - This product was distributed nationwide.

-The RTE chicken breast fillet products were produced between February 9 and April 30, 2022.
-The following products are subject to recall [view labels]:
+The smoked beef sticks were produced between Nov.
+15 and Nov.
+17, 2021.
+The following products are subject to recall:

-The products subject to recall bear establishment number “EST. 20214” on the case and packaging..
-These items were shipped to distributors nationwide and further distributed to restaurants and retail locations.
-The retail locations are in North Carolina, South Carolina, and Virginia.
+The products subject to recall bear establishment number 1633B on the package below the sell by date.
+These items were shipped to retail locations nationwide.

 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about an injury or illness should contact a healthcare provider.

-FSIS is concerned that some products may be in consumers’ or restaurants’ freezers or refrigerators.
-Consumers are urged not to eat these products.
-Restaurants are urged not to serve these products.
+FSIS is concerned that some product may be in consumers pantries or refrigerators.
+Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.